Special Operations Battalion (Croatia)

+The Special Operations Battalion (Bojna za specijalna djelovanja), or popularly known as BSD, is a former Croatian special forces unit.

-The BSD members can be recognized by their green berets with unit badges over the right eye.
+BSD operators can be recognized by their green berets with unit badges over the right eye.
 Their symbol is a snake, so they are sometimes referred as "Cobras" although their insignia shows a Horned viper which is the most dangerous snake to be found in Croatia and in mainland Europe.

+History

+BSD was founded on 8 September 2000 when the Special Combat Skills Center from Šepurine and the 1st Croatian Guards Brigade (1. hrvatski gardijski zdrug, a component of the 1st Croatian Guards Corps) were amalgamated.

+It ceased to exist in 2014, when it was transformed into the Special Operations Command under the "Long-Term Development Plan of the Croatian Armed Forces".

 Main tasks

-The Battalion was focused on airborne assault as well as operations behind enemy lines with insertion from land, air or sea.
+The Battalion was focused on air assault and airborne as well as special operations behind enemy lines with insertion from sea, air, and land.
 However, unlike most special forces in the world, the Battalion is also trained in non-combat search and rescue of civilians and providing aid as well as dealing with natural disasters.
-The unit was equipped with the most sophisticated weapons and equipment available, and trained to undertake the full range of special ops missions and even the dangerous mid-air, aircraft-to-aircraft operations.
+The unit was equipped with the most sophisticated weapons and equipment available, and trained to undertake the full range of special operations missions and even the dangerous mid-air, aircraft-to-aircraft operations.